William Phips: Early life

-Phips was born the son of James and Mary Phips in a frontier settlement at Nequasset (present-day Woolwich, Maine), near the mouth of the Kennebec River, on February 2, 1651.
-His father died when the boy was six years old, and his mother married a neighbor and business partner, John White.
-Although Cotton Mather in his biography of Phips claimed that he was one of 26 children, this number is likely an exaggeration or includes many who did not survive infancy.
-His mother is known to have had six children by James Phips and eight by White.
-His father was poor, but his ancestry may have descended from country gentry in Nottinghamshire, at least technically.
-Constantine Phipps, Lord Chancellor of Ireland, seems to have been a cousin of Phips, five years his junior.
+Phips was born on February 2, 1651 in the frontier settlement of Nequasset, Maine, the son of James and Mary Phips.
+His father died when Phips was six years old, and his mother subsequently married a neighbor and business partner, John White.
+Although Cotton Mather's biography of Phips claimed that he was one of 26 children, this number is likely an exaggeration or includes many who did not survive infancy.
+Phips' mother is known to have had six children by James and eight by White.
+Though Phips' father was poor, he was possibly descended from landed gentry in Nottinghamshire.
+Constantine Phipps, who served as Lord Chancellor of Ireland, was possibly a cousin of Phips.

 Phips watched over his family's flock of sheep, according to Mather, until the age of 18, after which he began a four-year apprenticeship as a ship's carpenter.
 He received no formal schooling.
 Despite a keen intelligence, his literacy skills were likely rudimentary.
 Robert Calef wrote, "It will be generally acknowledged, that not withstanding the meanness of his parentage and education, he attained to be master of a Ship."
-Once Phips achieved wealth and fame, he relied on a personal secretary and scribes for assistance, as was common for many figures of the time.
+Once Phips achieved wealth and fame, he relied on a personal secretary and scribes for assistance, as was common for many prominent individuals of his time and place.